aljocastro/aljocastro.github.io/README.md

 This Tableau-based business intelligence dashboard solution was designed to monitor and analyze Sales Performance and Customer Behavior on a year-over-year basis.
 It allows business users to explore key metrics performance, trend analysis and customer segmentation through interactive, filterable dashboards for dynamic exploration.

 <ins>Use Cases:</ins>
-  📈 Sales teams - reviewing YoY product performance
+  📈 Sales teams - Reviewing YoY product performance
-  👥 Marketing - analyzing high-value and loyal customers
+  👥 Marketing - Analyzing high-value and loyal customers
-  🌎 Regional managers - filtering performance by state or city
+  🌎 Regional managers - Filtering performance by state or city
-  📊 Executives - exploring KPIs and trends at a glance
+  📊 Executives - Exploring KPIs, drill-down and trends at a glance

 <p align="center"><img src="Screenshot 2025.png" alt="Business Performance Dashboard" width="400" height="250"></p>